microsoft/MPPC23-Power-Apps/lab2/README.md

 1. Go to [make.powerapps.com](https://make.powerapps.com/) and Sign In with your Power Apps credentials.

-2. From the Power Apps home screen, select Start with data.
+1. From the Power Apps home screen, select Start with data.

     ![Start with data](./assets/start-with-data.png)

-3. Then select Upload an Excel file.
+1. Then select Upload an Excel file.

     ![Upload an Excel file](./assets/upload-an-excel-file.png)

-4. Click Select from device and navigate to the location where the RealEstateProperties.xlsx Excel file is saved and upload it.
+1. Click Select from device and navigate to the location where the RealEstateProperties.xlsx Excel file is saved and upload it.
 The maximum file size limit is 5 GB.

     ![Select from device](./assets/select-from-device.png)

-5. A table which is based on the data from the RealEstateProperties.xlsx Excel file will be generated.
+1. A table which is based on the data from the RealEstateProperties.xlsx Excel file will be generated.
 Click the pencil edit icon next to the table name to change it.

     ![Edit table name](./assets/change-generated-table-name.png)

-6. On the Edit Table pop up, enter Real Estate Property as the Display name, Real Estate Properties as the Plural Name, and make sure that Address is selected as the Primary column.
+1. On the Edit Table pop up, enter Real Estate Property as the Display name, Real Estate Properties as the Plural Name, and make sure that Address is selected as the Primary column.
 Select Save.

     ![Edit table](./assets/edit-table-pop-up.png)

-7. Select the Create app button on the bottom right-hand corner of the screen.
+1. Select the Create app button on the bottom right-hand corner of the screen.

     ![Create app](./assets/create-app.png)

-8. When the app first loads, a dialog may appear saying: Welcome to Power Apps Studio.
+1. When the app first loads, a dialog may appear saying: Welcome to Power Apps Studio.
 If so, select the Skip button.

-9. You should now be viewing the app that has been generated for you in Edit mode.
+1. You should now be viewing the app that has been generated for you in Edit mode.

     ![Generated app](./assets/generated-app.png)

-10. To the left of the screen, select the Data icon from the navigation bar.
+1. To the left of the screen, select the Data icon from the navigation bar.
 Notice that a Dataverse table, based on the RealEstateProperties.xlsx Excel file, has been created.

     ![Dataverse table](./assets/dataverse-table-from-excel.png)

-11. Select the Tree view icon to return to the Tree view.
+1. Select the Tree view icon to return to the Tree view.

     ![Tree view](./assets/tree-view.png)

-12. On the app main screen, click on the gallery displaying the Real Estate Properties and then click on RecordsGallery1 in the Tree view to expand it.
+1. On the app main screen, click on the gallery displaying the Real Estate Properties and then click on RecordsGallery1 in the Tree view to expand it.

     ![Records gallery](./assets/properties-gallery-expand.png)

-13. Select the ellipsis (…) next to the NextArrow and delete it.
+1. Select the ellipsis (…) next to the NextArrow and delete it.

     ![Delete NextArrow](./assets/delete-next-arrow.png)

-14. Select the RecordsGallery1 and then select the edit button to put the gallery in edit mode.
+1. Select the RecordsGallery1 and then select the edit button to put the gallery in edit mode.

     ![Edit gallery](./assets/gallery-edit.png)

-15. Reduce the width and move the position of the Title component so that it is towards the right-hand side of the template cell.
+1. Reduce the width and move the position of the Title component so that it is towards the right-hand side of the template cell.

     ![Move Title](./assets/address-title-reduced.png)

     The other components should reposition alongside the Title component.
 If not, then move them until it looks like the screenshot above.

-16. Make sure that the gallery is still in edit mode.
+1. Make sure that the gallery is still in edit mode.
 Select the Title.

-17. Make sure that the Text value of the Title component is set to the following formula:
+1. Make sure that the Text value of the Title component is set to the following formula:

     `ThisItem.Address`

     ![Title formula](./assets/set-title-to-address.png)

-18. Now select the Subtitle component in the gallery.
+1. Now select the Subtitle component in the gallery.

-19. Set the Text value of the Subtitle to the following formula:
+1. Set the Text value of the Subtitle to the following formula:

     `ThisItem.Size`

-20. Using the tool bar at the top of the page, change the Size to 13.
+1. Using the tool bar at the top of the page, change the Size to 13.

     ![Size 13](./assets/change-font-size.png)

-21. Finally, select the Body component in the gallery.
+1. Finally, select the Body component in the gallery.

-22. Set the Text value of the Body to the following formula:
+1. Set the Text value of the Body to the following formula:

     `ThisItem.Price`

-23. Your gallery should now look like this:
+1. Your gallery should now look like this:

     ![Gallery](./assets/gallery-check-after-edits.png)

-24. Select the RecordsGallery1 and then select the edit button to put the gallery in edit mode.
+1. Select the RecordsGallery1 and then select the edit button to put the gallery in edit mode.
 Then click on Insert > search for Image > and then select the Image component.

     ![Insert Image](./assets/insert-image.png)

-25. The image will then be added to your gallery.
+1. The image will then be added to your gallery.
 Reposition and resize the image so that it is in the center of each gallery cell.

     ![Image](./assets/center-image.png)

-26. Now to use Power Apps Ideas.
+1. Now to use Power Apps Ideas.
 Make sure the gallery is still in edit mode.
 And select the gallery body containing the Price.
-Then select the **arrow** next to the lightbulb icon which appears above it.
-Next, select **Text formatting**.
+Then click the lightbulb icon which appears above it.

     ![Lightbulb](./assets/click-lightbulb.png)

-27. Enter this output in the Desired format text box:
+1. Enter this output in the Desired format text box:

     `$350,000`